nprapps/science-of-joy/src/js/web-story/readme.md

 These elements dispatch some events when they update:

-* webstorypage - dispatched with a `page` value in the detail hash when the user goes to a new page
+* webstorypage - when the user goes to a new page, event detail will include `page` index
+* webstorygoto - dispatched when a page is marked with `data-goto`
+* webstoryclose - when the user clicks the close button

 Custom Element superclass
 -------------------------